-Would you like to learn how to make delicious cheese?
-It's actually really fun, surprisingly easy and we can teach you how.
+Are you looking for a new hobby?
+Do you love eating cheese?
+Would you like to learn how to make it?
+It's really fun, surprisingly easy and we can teach you how.

 We provide all the milk and equipment so you don't have to bring anything.
-We also rustle up a yummy lunch which includes the chance to try some of our tasty sheep milk cheeses.
-The workshops run from 10am til 3pm.
+Dave will also rustle up a yummy lunch which includes the chance to try some of our tasty sheep milk cheeses.

-Each course is limited to a maximum of 8 people per workshop so get in quick!
+Our cheesery is pretty small and each course is limited to a maximum of 6 people per workshop so get in quick!
+Your payment confirms your place.
 It's best to start with halloumi or feta if you are new to cheese making.

-We have cheese making supplies and kits available for purchase because you'll probably want to go home and make more cheese!
+We also have cheese making supplies available for you to buy because you'll probably want to go home and make more cheese asap!